Whether you’re opening a retail store in the US or starting a retail business in the UK, this guide is for you.

 She breaks down VPASTA like this:

-Look for parking spaces that accommodate at least a parking ratio of 5:1.
-For example, five square feet of parking area for every one square foot of retail sales area.
+Look for parking spaces that accommodate at least a parking ratio of 5:1 (i.e., five square feet of parking area for every one square foot of retail sales area).
+If you’re based inside a shopping center, try to position yourself close to entrances and exits.
+The closer to the main car park, the better.

 Consider ways for cars to enter the parking area via the maximum amounts of Right-Ins/Right-Outs and Left-Ins/Left Outs.
 If a car has to make multiple U-turns and jug-handle turns to get into the parking lot, that's not a good sign.